-Trooper-shooting suspect killed in shootout with US marshals
+2 marshals wounded in shootout with trooper-shooting suspect

-NEW YORK (AP) - A suspect in the shooting of state trooper in Massachusetts was killed during a shootout with U.S. marshals in the Bronx early Friday that left two officers wounded.
+NEW YORK (AP) - A suspect in the shooting of a state trooper in Massachusetts was killed during a shootout with U.S. marshals in the Bronx early Friday that left two of the officers wounded.

 The two marshals suffered non-life threatening injuries in the 5:30 a.m. confrontation.